NONAKA-Yuuki/LineFollowerProjects/README.md

 ## Overview
 This project is the simplest line following robot that works with Arduino.
-Therefore, it's ok if you don't have knowledge of difficult algorithms, mathematics.
+Therefore, it's ok if you don't have knowledge of difficult algorithms and mathematics.
 the process has been explained below.

 ## Dependency